How do I connect my XUMO to my TV?

 Step 2: Connect Your TV to the Internet

-Once you’re signed in, you can start exploring the vast library of channels and on-demand content offered XUMO.
-Use your TV remote or any compatible device to navigate through the app, select your favorite channels, and enjoy a wide variety of entertainment options.
+Congratulations!
+You have successfully connected XUMO to your TV.
+Now, you can start exploring the vast array of free channels and on-demand content available on the platform.
+Use your TV remote or streaming device controller to navigate through the XUMO app and select the content you want to watch.

 Frequently Asked Questions (FAQ)